jscutlery/convoyr/README.md

 # How It Works

 The main building block is the plugin.
 A plugin is a simple object that lets you intercept network communications and control or transform them easily.
-Like an _HttpInterceptor_ a plugin may transform outgoing request and the response stream as well before passing it to the next plugin.
+Like an `HttpInterceptor` a plugin may transform outgoing request and the response stream as well before passing it to the next plugin.
 The library comes with a built-in [plugin collection](#built-in-plugins) to provide useful behaviors for your apps and to tackle the need to rewrite redundant logic between projects.
 It's also possible to [create your own plugin](./docs/custom-plugin.md#implementing-custom-plugins) for handling custom behaviors.
-Learn more about [convoyr](https://www.codamit.dev/introducing-convoyr).

-## Demo

-Checkout the [demo app workspace](./apps/sandbox) for a concrete example.

-## Built-in Plugins
+# Built-in Plugins

 This project is a monorepo that includes the following packages.